-study demonstrated that airway dysfunction was only evident in individuals with new onset and persistent lower respiratory symptoms, a finding that was absent in the population used in the present study [25].
-Moreover, absence of symptoms was confirmed on numerous longitudinal surveys conducted over 7 years post-September 11, 2001 and before the present data were collected.
+The population used in the present study was exposed to dust from the WTC collapse with potential for inhalational lung injury.
+The validity of using this population to derive normative equations needs to be considered especially since abnormal large and small airway function has been documented in numerous WTC dust exposed populations.
+[25, 32-34] It should be noted that a prior epidemiologic case-control study demonstrated that airway dysfunction was only evident in individuals with new onset and persistent lower respiratory symptoms, a finding that was absent in the population used in the present study.
+[25] Moreover, absence of symptoms was confirmed on numerous longitudinal surveys conducted over seven years post-September 11, 2001 and before the present data were collected.
 Nevertheless, to address this potential confounder, a validated assessment of WTC dust exposure magnitude was regressed against observed respiratory oscillometry values, and no correlation was observed.
 Of importance, the correlation coefficients for these analyses were nearly zero excluding the potential for trends that did not reach statistical significance.
-Lastly, the observed oscillometry values were similar to prior published normative data, further supporting the respiratory health of this urban cohort [10-14].
+Lastly, the observed oscillometry values were similar to prior published normative data, further supporting the respiratory health of this urban cohort.
+[10-14]

 There are several characteristics of the present study that deserve comment.
-Use of data previously collected in a case-control study provided an opportunity to analyse data in a robust healthy urban population.
-One unique feature is availability of longitudinal data prior to the present study (and after WTC dust exposure) to confirm absence of respiratory symptoms, physician diagnosis of respiratory disease and use of respiratory medications documented at numerous time points.
-In addition, data were collected with strict and blinded quality control that ensured reproducible trials without evidence of artefact and/or glottis closure.
-A strict definition was used to include only lifetime nonsmokers (<5 packs per lifetime) in the study.
+Use of data previously collected in a case-control study provided an opportunity to analyze data in a robust healthy urban population.
+One unique feature is availability of longitudinal data prior to the present study (and after WTC dust exposure) to confirm absence of respiratory symptoms, physician diagnosis of respiratory disease, and use of respiratory medications documented at numerous time points.
+In addition, data were collected with strict and blinded quality control that ensured reproducible trials without evidence of artifact and/or glottis closure.
+A strict definition was used to include only lifetime non-smokers (<5 packs per lifetime) in the study.
 Although there was only a limited number of subjects with age >65, the age coefficients have generally been non-significant or the observed slopes are of minor magnitude.
 Lastly while there was potential for WTC dust exposure, oscillometry values were not related to exposure magnitude and were similar to prior studies in variable populations [10-14] reinforcing the validity of using our population to derive normative prediction equation for respiratory impedance.

 In summary, the present study evaluates a large cohort of healthy urban subjects assessed with an IOS device.
 Prediction equations were derived from this population with repeated absence of symptoms that should facilitate application of the IOS device in the clinical setting.
-In addition, the data suggest that modelling the effect of body size on lung mechanics may be best performed using height and BMI as independent variables rather than the traditional approach of using height and weight (which does not account for the proportionality between height and weight in a given individual).
-This approach is based on the concept that height is an independent predictor of respiratory function as it relates to lung size, while BMI adds the independent contribution of excess body weight on respiratory system mechanics.
+In addition, the data suggest that modeling the effect of body size on lung mechanics may be best performed using height and BMI as independent variables rather than the traditional approach of using height and weight (which does not account for the proportionality between height and weight in a given individual).
+This approach is based on the concept that height is an independent predictor of respiratory function as it relates to lung size while BMI adds the independent contribution of excess body weight on respiratory system mechanics.
 Lastly, the observation that urban exposures may have minimal effect on respiratory impedance may allow application of these normative prediction equations to a range of clinical populations.